huggingface/datasets/datasets/hda_nli_hindi/README.md

 ```
 ### Data Fields

-- Each row contatins 4 columns - premise, hypothesis, label and topic.
+Each row contatins 4 columns:
+- premise: string
+- hypothesis: string
+- label: class label with values that correspond to "not-entailment" (0) or "entailment" (1)
+- topic: class label with values that correspond to "Argumentative" (0), "Descriptive" (1), "Dialogic" (2), "Informative" (3) or "Narrative" (4).

 ### Data Splits